domosekai/domosekai.github.io/sstp/sevpn-cert.md

     To trust: https://support.apple.com/en-us/HT204477

-1. Repeat the above procedures to generate a new server certificate when the current one expires (in 730 days for example).
+1. Repeat the above process to generate a new server certificate when the current one expires (in 730 days for example).
+Root certificate can be reused as long as it's not expired.

 ### Using vpncmd (command line)